 Complaints should be addressed to the Practice Manager or any of the doctors.
 Alternatively you may ask for an appointment with the Practice Manager in order to discuss your concerns.
-She will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
+They will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
 It will be a great help if you are as specific as possible about your complaint.

 We shall acknowledge your complaint within two working days and aim to have looked into your complaint within ten working days of the date when you raised it with us.
 We shall then be in a position to offer you an explanation, or meeting with the people involved.
 When we look into your complaint, we shall aim to:

 - Find out what happened and what went wrong: